When companies reduce the dividends they pay investors, or stop paying them altogether, it can mean different things.

 Estee Lauder – Dividend Suspension and Reinstatement

-Roughly a month after the Covid-19 lockdowns began, Estee Lauder announced it would suspend its dividend payments.
+Also in 2020, Estee Lauder announced it would suspend its dividend payments.
 At the time, the cosmetics giant paid an annual dividend of $1.92.
-The company projected that as fewer people went out socially during the pandemic, they’d spend less on makeup – a projection proven correct.
+The company projected that as fewer people went out socially during the pandemic at the time, they’d spend less on makeup — a projection proven correct.
 At the time, the company also announced other spending cuts, suspending stock buybacks and cutting executive pay by as much as 30%.

 But as shops, restaurants, and bars began reopening in the first quarter of 2021, makeup sales also rose.
 As Estee Lauder benefited from higher sales it responded by reinstating its quarterly dividend.
 In May of 2021, it announced a quarterly dividend of 53 cents per share.